If your car loan lender repossesses your car in California, you‘re not entitled to any notice before the repossession.

 The notice must tell you the name and contact information for both the lender (the legal owner of the vehicle) and the repossession agency.
-The notice must also disclose the charges for storing the vehicle and any personal effects.
-(Learn about different ways to avoid a car repossession.)
+The notice must also disclose the charges for storing the car and any personal effects.

 Before selling the car, your lender must provide you with a notice at least 15 days before the sale date.
-In order to collect a deficiency, the notice must be given within 60 days of the repossession, and must include certain information, including your rights regarding reinstating the loan or redeeming the vehicle.
+To collect a deficiency, the notice must be given within 60 days of the repossession and must include certain information, including your rights regarding reinstating the loan or redeeming the vehicle.
 (Cal.
 Civ.
 Code § 2983.2).

 The notice must also inform you that if you don't reinstate or redeem and the lender sells the car, it has the right to sue you for a deficiency.
 The notice must comply with several other requirements as well, such as providing you with an itemized contract balance.
 (Cal.
 Civ.
 Code § 2983.2).

-You should consider consulting with a lawyer if you didn't receive one of the notices discussed in this article, you think a notice you received doesn't contain all of the correct information, or the lender didn't comply with the timing requirements.
+Consider consulting with a lawyer if you didn't receive one of the notices discussed in this article, you think a notice you received doesn't contain all of the correct information, or the lender didn't comply with the timing requirements.
 A lawyer can help you raise the issue, either directly to the lender or by filing a lawsuit in court.
 You might be able to get your vehicle back or perhaps raise the failure to comply with the law as a defense in a deficiency lawsuit.
-(Read about different defenses to deficiency suits.)

 Even if the lender complied with the notice requirements, you might want to consider talking with a lawyer to find out if you could make any other claims against the lender.